strapi/strapi/docs/v3.x/concepts/models.md

 - `populateCreatorFields`: Configure whether the API response should include `created_by` and `updated_by` fields or not.
 Accepts a `boolean`.
 The default value is `false`.

-- `isDisplayed`: This tells the Content Manager if Content Type should be displayed &amp; accessible in the top left menu & manageable by any role.
+- `isManaged`: This tells if Content Type is managed by the Content Manager plugin and should be displayed &amp; accessible in the top left menu.
 Accepts `boolean`.
 Default value when set to `true`.

 **Path —** `User.settings.json`.